Found pets · Toronto, ON

 Shelters and rescues near Toronto

 Contacting local shelters is one of the most important steps in reuniting a lost pet.
 Many shelters only hold stray animals for 72 hours, so call the ones nearest where your pet was last seen as soon as you can.
-Lost.ca is a volunteer project and not affiliated with any shelter.
+Lost.ca partners with humane societies and shelters across Canada, and many now post the strays they take in on Lost.ca too, which is why owners often spot their pet in this feed before the shelter calls.

 Toronto Humane Society